-- If your bug report contains sensitive information which you don’t want to be publicly visible, set the “Security Level” of the report to “Private” and explicitly mention that you don’t want it to be public.
+- IMPORTANT If your bug report contains sensitive information which you don’t want to be publicly visible, set the “Security Level” of the report to “Private” and explicitly mention that you don’t want it to be public.

 - This includes third-party server software, such as Spigot or Paper.

-- Optifine is considered a mod in all circumstances.
+- OptiFine is considered a mod in all circumstances.

 - Worlds that have been opened with a third-party tool are not supported.

-- Only report a bug if you are sure that it is still present in the latest version of the game.
+- Only report a bug if you are sure that it is still active in the latest version of the game.
 We do not accept bug reports for any versions except for the latest release and the latest development version.